First trailer for 'The Big Lebowski' spin-off 'The Jesus Rolls' drops

 It also brings together Susan Sarandon (Thelma and Louise), Christopher Walken (True Romance), Pete Davidson (Saturday Night Live) and Jon Hamm (Mad Men).

-The Jesus Rolls hits select theatres on February 28 and will be available on demand on March 6.
+The Jesus Rolls hits UK cinemas on March 20 and on demand March 23.